Context

 mise run buildwithout knowing if it's invokingpnpm,cargo, or a shell script. - Complexity: It introduces another tool to the stack, whereas

-Makeis available almost everywhere by default. - Too New: LLMs aren't familiar with it, it is not broadly adopted, so coding agents regularly ignore it and try to focus on using the underlying tools it's abstracting, resulting in an inconsistent experience.
+Makeis available almost everywhere by default. - Too New: LLMs aren't familiar with it—violates LLM-Optimized.
+It is not broadly adopted, so coding agents regularly ignore it and try to focus on using the underlying tools it's abstracting, resulting in an inconsistent experience.